majaalin/fullystudios.github.io/src/open-positions.md

 ## Open positions:

-Our Gothenburg team is looking to expand with a Digital Producer and a Senior Designer.
+Our Gothenburg team is looking to expand with a Digital Producer.

 You’ll be joining an award-winning creative studio and production house composed of programmers, designers, game developers, filmmakers, and animators.
 We work according to the motto **Whatever we do, we do it Fully** – a mindset that informs every new project and collaboration in which we are involved.
 This engaging way of tackling challenges has led us to find success in various industries, shaping our offer into three segments; Web & Service development, Film making and Game Development.